yiyi1026/quaver/proposal.md

 In addition to the webpack entry file, there will be three scripts involved in this project:

-`board.js`: this script will handle the logic for creating and updating the necessary `Vue.js` elements and rendering them to the DOM.
+`board.vue`: this script will handle the logic for creating and updating the necessary `Vue.js` elements and rendering them to the DOM.

+`quaver.vue`: this script will house the constructor and update functions for the `Quaver` object.
+The `Quaver` object will contain methods for quaver to walk or jump.

-`automata.js`: this script will handle the logic behind the scenes.
-An Automata object will hold a 2D array of `Quaver`.
-It will use user microphone input as argument to control the quaver to jump or walk.
+`voice.js`: this script will handle the logic for voice control.
+And It will use user microphone input as argument to control the quaver to jump or walk.

-`crotchet.js`: this script will handle house the constructor and update functions for the `Crotchet` objects.
-Each `Crotchet` will contain a `showState`(`true` or `false`) and a
+`obstacle.vue`: this script will handle the obstacles' data and positioning.
-???

-`quaver.js`: this lightweight script will house the constructor and update functions for the `Quaver` object.
-Each `Quaver` will contain a `position`([x-axis, y-axis]) and an `aliveState` (`true` or `false`).

 ### Implementation Timeline